Partron1/realtime-analytics-pipeline/README.md

 Tableau showing city-level pollution dashboard made of different charts, alerts when thresholds are exceeded.

 - Tableau can’t connect directly to Pub/Sub or Dataflow.It connects to BigQuery, where your final, cleaned data is stored.
-- Before connecting Tableau, make sure there’s at least some data already written into your BigQuery table ,even a few records.
+- Before connecting Tableau, it was made sure there’s at least some data already written into BigQuery table ,even a few records.

 **Using Tableau Desktop:**